gursewakkular72/forkifyApp-javaScript/readme.md

 #Forkify App
 Please note, the HTML and CSS in this project is not mine; I made this project while doing an online course on javaScript.
 The HTML and CSS belongs to the instructor.
-However, the entire javaScript is written by me.
+However, the entire javaScript code is written by me.

 Forkify A dynamic, but static web application, developed using JavaScript, allowing users to search for different recipes, bookmark favourite recipes, change the amount of ingredients of recipes based on the number of servings and create their own